 Lunch at Nomad

 Head to Nomad for lunch and enjoy the view over the pink buildings of the medina from the rooftop.
 Stylish decor and delicious food make this one of my favorite restaurants in the medina.
 From here you can then dive straight back into the busy streets of the souks if you haven’t had enough yet or followed my plan to explore one more stop just a little outside the city.

 Address: Nomad Restaurant, 1 Derb Aarjan – Medina / Marrakech

 Sure, you should definitely visit Jardin Majorelle but to be honest the more impressive and in line with the times garden is ANIMA gardens by André Heller.
 It’s a 40-minute ride from the medina, check out their free shuttle service.
 Also, it’s only just opened so it’s still not too well-known among tourists so you can easily find a calm spot to relax and enjoy the beautiful weirdness.
 That said it’s an experience you really have to have for yourself.
 We absolutely loved it here!

 SUNDOWNER & DINNER

 This ultra-stylish hotel is the perfect combination of historic architecture and tasteful contemporary design.
 Discovered by Vanessa Branson in 2002 this former great private home has been transformed into a hotel that now expands over multiple neighboring buildings and offers 28 individually styled rooms.
-One of the things I love most about El Fenn are the terraces on multiple levels and the many hidden corners to kick back.
-Be sure to make a reservation before, as walk-ins are not accepted in order to keep privacy of hotel guests.
-They have a super cozy rooftop lounge with a bar from where you can enjoy the sunset and let your day come to and end.
+One of the things I love most about El Fenn is the terraces on multiple levels and the many hidden corners to kick back.
+Be sure to make a reservation before, as walk-ins are not accepted in order to keep the privacy of hotel guests.
+They have a super cozy rooftop lounge with a bar from where you can enjoy the sunset and let your day come to an end.

 Address: El Fenn, Derb Moullay Abdullah Ben Hezzian, Bab El Kosur – Medina/Marrakech